cykerway/complete-alias/README.md

 ## compat

--   this project is expected to work with gnu bash(>=4.4) on linux;
+-   support for gnu bash(>=4.4) on linux is aimed;

--   support for older versions of bash is not tested;
+-   support for older versions of bash is uncertain;

--   support for other shells is not yet implemented;
+-   support for other shells is possible but unlikely;

--   support for macos and other operating systems is experimental;
+-   support for other operating systems is experimental;

+## faq

+-   how to install it on windows?

+    support for windows is limited to [msys2][] and [git for windows][gfw]:

+    -   msys2:

+        msys2 features [pacman][] so you can install like linux:

+            pacman -S bash-completion
+            cat complete_alias >> ~/.bash_completion

+    -   git for windows:

+        tldr: steal `bash_completion` and source it before `complete_alias`;

+        git for windows provides git bash, which is a minimal environment based on msys2; for what matters here, git bash does not have package manager;
+        so the above install procedure does not apply;

+        the idea is, you must somehow get `bash-completion` and load it before `complete-alias` in a shell environment; for example, you can download `bash-completion` package from [a msys2 mirror][msys2-mirror]; however, the easiest solution i found to make things work is to simply download the main script [`bash_completion`][bash_completion] from its git repo;
+        this does not give you its entirety, but is good enough to work;

+        now you have 2 files: `bash_completion` and `complete_alias`; you need to source them in this order in `~/.bashrc`:

+            . ~/.bash_completion.sh
+            . ~/.complete_alias.sh

+        attention: here we renamed the files; we cannot use `~/.bash_completion` because this is the very filename sourced by the very script; using this filename will cause an infinite loop;

+        now install is complete; add your own aliases in `~/.complete_alias.sh`;

 ## license